How hooks work

 Please refer to the official docs to learn more when to use and when not

-to use the useRef
+to use the useRef hook.

 Signature

-hook is defined as follows:
+The useRef hook is defined as follows:

 function mountRef<T>(initialValue: T): {current: T} {